TheUpshot/4thdownbot-model/README.md

 #### Field goal model

-To get the bot's estimated chance of making a field goal, you can call the field goal model programatically as a node module (see `model-fg/example.js` for details) or via the command line.
+The bot's field goal model is also accessible as a separate module, via either a node script (see `model-fg/example.js` for details) or the command line.
 A sample query:

 ```bash
 node model-fg/model-fg.js --kicker_code=AH-2600 --temp=40 --wind=10 --yfog=67 --chanceOfRain=10 --is_dome=1 --is_turf=0